tolokoban/space-adventure/README.md

 # space-adventure

 **WebGL progressive app** which installs itself on the home screen of your smartphone.
-This project is a simple game's prototype with a lot of comments and explenations.
+This project is a simple game's prototype with a lot of comments and explanations.

 [![Screen Shot](img/screen-shot.jpg)](https://tolokoban.github.io/space-adventure)